-Jason currently serves on the Board of the Asian Pacific American Institute for Congressional Studies, California Asian Chamber of Commerce as well as the Ed Lee Asian Pacific Democratic Club and Equality California, the nation’s largest statewide LGBTQ civil rights organization.
+Jason currently serves on the board of the Asian Pacific American Institute for Congressional Studies as well as Equality California, the nation’s largest statewide LGBTQ civil rights organization.
 Jason has previously served on the California 1a District Agricultural Association, appointed by Governor Jerry Brown.

 Jason holds a Master’s Degree in Public Administration from Golden Gate University and a Bachelor’s Degree in Business Administration from San Francisco State University.

-Prior to joining Coca-Cola, John was an account manager at Imprenta Communications Group, where he led strategic communications and managed a number of public affairs and outreach campaigns for various clients, including Covered California, California Student Aid Commission, and the Los Angeles Unified School District.
+Before Coca-Cola, John was an Account Manager at Imprenta Communications Group, where he led strategic communications, coalition building, and managed a number of public affairs and outreach campaigns for various clients including Covered California, California Student Aid Commission, and the Los Angeles Unified School District.